pvblicltd/generator-node-restify-aws-swagger/README.md

 During development you can get a console based unit test result with `grunt test`.
 The `npm test` script is hooked up to the `grunt coverage` tasks to generate all the reports and coverage files for a Jenkins project.

+There is a sub-generator available to create new routes of the API.
+Run `yo madlib-restify-api:route` to start it.

+### CoffeeScript based

 This generator used to have a JavaScript alongside the CoffeeScript option.
 I decided to take it out because it became too much work to maintain both variants and I didn't really use the pure JavaScript version myself.
 So any code or updates I wrote would only be tested for the CoffeeScript version.

 ### What is Yeoman?